haslab/ifta/src/main/scala/ifta/examples/readme.md

 This folder contain examples of IFTAs, including

  - A simple example of a [coffee machine]
- - A combination or Reo connectors (from the ones included in the DSL)
+ - A combination of Reo connectors (from the ones included in the DSL)
  - A more complex example from e-Gov domain for coordinating licensing services.

 We explain better below the more complex example, submitted to an [FSEN'2017](http://fsen.ir/2017/) paper.